SharkSnack/shiren-4/content/system/traps.md

 Traps are dungeon objects that trigger when stepped on, and have a wide variety of effects.<br/>
 The effect also differs based on what caused it to trigger.
 (Shiren, monster, or an item landing on the trap)

-See Gen's Turf for information about Trapper Status.
+See <a href="/dungeons/trap-zone">Trap Zone</a> for information about Trapper Status.

 ## Trap List